sebastiencaille/sky-lib/README.md

 		testedService.buy(newItem.itemKind); // Then use application api
 	}

-	@TCApi(description = "check the delivered package", stepSummary = "checks that the delivered item is") public void checkPackage(final HandleActionNavigator navigator, final TestItem handledItem) {
+	@TCApi(description = "Check the delivered package", stepSummary = "checks that the delivered item is") public void checkPackage(final HandleActionNavigator navigator, final TestItem handledItem) {
 		navigator.apply(testedService);
 		assertEquals(testedService.getOwnedItem(), handledItem.itemKind); // Then use application api
 	}
 }

-@TCApi(description = "how to buy an item", stepSummary = "how to buy an item", isNavigation = true) public class BuyActionNavigator {
+@TCApi(description = "How to buy an item", stepSummary = "how to buy an item", isNavigation = true) public class BuyActionNavigator {

 	private final Consumer<ExampleService> applier;